Love, Eventually

 Coverage: Refreshingly good script with a marketable hook.
 The premise works on many levels.
 Smart thematic choices.
 Strong characters reflected through their dialogue.

-Market Positioning: This high-concept romantic comedy blends a commercially friendly seasonal hook with a sharp structural device.
-The once-a-year storytelling has a familiar appeal (à la One Day), but the six-year arc and ensemble-like backdrop give it a freshness.
+Market Positioning: Jumping forward a year at a time keeps the pacing lightning-fast and the will-they-won't-they tension high.
+Every scene is an event, cutting out the filler and getting straight to the most pivotal moments of their lives.
 Appeals to fans of character-first love stories with a time-based conceit.
-Prime for Valentine’s Day campaigns, fitting for Netflix, Amazon, or Warner Bros.
-Discovery.
+Prime for Valentine’s Day campaigns, fitting for Netflix, Amazon, or HBO Max.
 Ideal for an actor-driven rom-com with broad appeal and an emotional core.

 Event-planner Carl loves the idea of romance but has yet to truly find it in his life, until… he attends a one-year-old’s birthday party held on Valentine’s Day.
 He meets Laurie, a witty, grounded woman visiting from out of town and sparks fly.
 Carl and Laurie connect instantly, trading sly observations and inside jokes even as the party spirals into chaos.
 But the timing isn’t right: Carl has a girlfriend, and Laurie lives 900 miles away.